railsadminteam/rails_admin/README.md

 ## <a name="notices">Notices</a>

-default scope are now fully *active* in list views (ordering is overriden, obvisously).
+Default scopes are now fully *active* in list views (ordering is overriden, obvisously) as they used to a while ago.
 This is not configurable (that would bring consistency issues with cancan scoping which brings default scope).
-If this is a problem for you, either refactor your scoping rules in cancan, or activate your default scope depending on current user.
+If you don't want some default scopes in RailsAdmin, either move your scoping rules to cancan, or activate your default scope conditionnaly on user/url prefix.

 Configuration with ActiveRecord::Base#rails_admin is not recommended anymore and should be considered as expermimental (development) until further notice.
 Unfortunately, implementation